tanupoo/fiapy/README.md

 ## TODO

-- need to implement TRAP protocol, trapy.
+- need to check whether it could deal with duplicate keys in a query.
-- make timezone handling sure.
+- consider the error message when the translation error happens.
-- write manual
+- consider the error message when the method hasn't been identified.
-- cursor
+- implement TRAP protocol, trapy.

 ### fiapy.py